tkhdse/soptRT/README.md

 ### tracer
 This module captures the DFG from the Python/PyTorch code using symbolic tracing with PyTorch FX (`torch.fx`).
-The idea is to set up Rust bindings for PyTorch (`melior`) and trigger the compiler/optimizer via the `@sopt.compile` decorator. `torch.fx` IR needs to be lowered to MLIR text for system compatibility.
+The idea is to set up Rust bindings for PyTorch (`PyO3`) and trigger the compiler/optimizer via the `@sopt.compile` decorator. `torch.fx` IR needs to be lowered to MLIR text for system compatibility.

 ### opt
 tbd